/ Yamcs Server Manual / General Information / Time in Yamcs

 Yamcs also has a high resolution time implemented in the class org.yamcs.time.Instant.
 This is represented as \(8+4\) bytes milliseconds and picoseconds of the millisecond.
 It is not widely used - in Java it is not even easily possible to get the time with a resolution better than millisecond.

-The higher resolution time is sent sometimes from external systems - for example a Ground Station may timestamp the incoming packets with a microsecond or nanosecond precise time (derived from an atomic clock) - this time is available as the Earth Reception Time via the yamcs-sle plugin.
+The higher resolution time is sent sometimes from external systems.
+For example a Ground Station may timestamp the incoming packets with a microsecond or nanosecond precise time (derived from an atomic clock).
+This time is available as the Earth Reception Time via the yamcs-sle plugin.

 The class that allows working with times, offering conversion functionality between the Yamcs time and UTC is org.yamcs.utils.TimeEncoding.